sdicgdev/svg-icon-guidelines/README.md

 6. Eliminates font-rendering quirks including character mapping issues
 7. Tiny javascript polyfill fixes Internet Explorer fails
 8. Icons zoom with the rest of the content
-9. small file sizes that compress well
+9. Small file sizes that compress well

 ##Cons
 1. Doesn't work in old browsers that we don't really care about.